isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    the queries, but no longer sends lease updates.

--  ``passive-backup`` - a primary server running in the passive-backup HA mode transitions to this state immediately after it is booted up.
-The primary server being in this state responds to the entire DHCP traffic and sends lease updates to the backup servers it is connected to.
-By default, the primary server does not wait for the acknowledgments from the backup servers and responds to the DHCP query right after sending the lease updates to all backup servers.
+-  ``passive-backup`` - a primary server running in the passive-backup HA mode transitions to this state immediately after it boots up.
+The primary server in this state responds to all DHCP traffic and sends lease updates to the backup servers it is connected to.
+By default, the primary server does not wait for acknowledgments from the backup servers and responds to a DHCP query right after sending lease updates to all backup servers.
 If any of the lease updates fail, a backup server misses the lease update but the DHCP client is still provisioned.
 This default configuration can be changed by setting the ``wait-backup-ack`` configuration parameter to ``true``,